Immerse Yourself in Denver’s Art Scene at Dairy Block

-Led by cofounder Molly Casey, Denver art advisory firm Nine dot Arts curated and commissioned more than 700 original pieces by 31 Front Range artists to infuse Denver’s Dairy Block with a strong sense of place; their creations are displayed throughout the vibrant mixed-use area.
-Here, we meet a few whose work has made a splash.
+Led by cofounder Molly Casey, Denver art advisory firm Nine dot Arts curated and commissioned more than 700 original art pieces by 31 Front Range artists to infuse Denver’s Dairy Block with a strong sense of place; their creations are displayed throughout the vibrant mixed-use area.
+Here, we meet a few whose artwork has made a splash.

 PHOTO: ANDREW BORDWIN PHOTOGRAPHY

 Although the Denver artist primarily works in 2-D mixed media, Karen Fisher was asked to transform her artistry into wall-size pieces for the Maven hotel’s two spacious Innovator suites.
-Before painting Mod Maude (shown) and Maeve, she sent Casey images of fashion models and Gustav Klimt paintings, promising bold compositions that would marry the two.
+Before painting Mod Maude and Maeve, she sent Casey images of fashion models and Gustav Klimt paintings, promising bold compositions that would marry the two.
 “The resulting images of urban women are unexpected, just as doing a mural in a hotel room is unexpected,” Casey says.
 “With these works, Karen is going to be making a bigger splash than anyone expected.”

 PHOTO: PAUL BROKERING

-Covering two adjacent walls with more than 300 framed artworks in the Maven is Travis Hetman’s Dark Matter Gathering, for which Hetman collected black-and-white photographs–some taken in downtown Denver more than a century ago.
+Covering two adjacent walls with more than 300 framed artworks in the Maven on Denver’s Dairy Block, is Travis Hetman’s Dark Matter Gathering, for which Hetman collected black-and-white photographs–some taken in downtown Denver more than a century ago.
 He cut tiny shapes in the images, embellishing the voids with hand-painted “dark-matter clusters,” suggesting glimpses of an alternate universe.
 The installation came together organically on site, its culmination in a pile on the floor a demonstration of his theory of an expanding universe that will eventually collapse on itself, literally and figuratively.

 PHOTO: ADAM LARKEY